Fundamental Theories of Learning

 As learning is a cognitive process that happens inside our heads, we also need a stimulus to think with, which increasingly resides in networks across digital platforms.

 Digital technologies may help build relationships and connections with the learners and with their peer groups to make learners feel enthusiastic about learning.
+Collaborative learning opportunities online exemplify connectivist principles in action.

-Additional Learning Theories to consider
+Additional Learning Theories to Consider

-The above five theories of learning consider the major ways we have historically explained the process of learning for educators who wish to support their students’ learning.
-There are also some good supplemental theories teachers may wish to use to support students in a classroom.
+The above five theories of learning consider the major ways we have historically explained the process of learning for educators who wish to support their students' learning.
+There are also some supplemental theories teachers may wish to use to support students in a classroom.

-This strategy is more helpful for adult students, as young learners don’t have the same type of transformation or learning experience.
+This strategy is more helpful for adult students, as young learners don't have the same type of transformation or learning experience.
 According to this theory, people's worldview is enhanced by their learning, which helps them to understand new ideas and concepts.
+Reflective practice is central to transformative learning experiences.

 In this instance, we are effectively treating students as educational resources.